 Notes

-Packs are sequentially numbered; if #40 falls in the middle of a pack, the numbering will resume at #1.
+Packs are sequentially numbered; this means you will get a run of cards numbering 1-2-3-4.
+If 40 falls in the middle of a sequence, the numbering will resume at 1 (ex.
+39-40-1-2).
 All rares are located on the right side of the box.
 A prism or silver sticker will replace a regular sticker; a 3D chase or rare will replace a regular card.
 The estimated ratio for the 3D rare may be lower than stated; I had previously assumed 1 per box, then had a spate of no 3D rares for several boxes.
 Pricing the 3D rare is also difficult; I have seen them go for $20 or higher on eBay, but they crop up so infrequently it's hard to estimate a fair price.
 No promos are known for this set.

 Scans